MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaUserChatTab.md

 ## SYNOPSIS
 Update the properties of the specified tab in a chat.
-This can be used to configure the content of the tab.
+\nThis can be used to configure the content of the tab.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgUserChatTab](/powershell/module/Microsoft.Graph.Teams/Update-MgUserChatTab?view=graph-powershell-1.0)

 ## SYNTAX